Letort Spring Run – June Stream Report

 Letort Spring Run remains a technical, world-renowned spring creek in August.
 With its lush banks, cold spring-fed water, and wary wild trout, it's a true test of skill.
 Expect rewarding dry fly and terrestrial action if you bring your A-game.

-Letort trout are spooky and selective in August.
 Sight-fishing opportunities abound, especially for dry-fly purists targeting risers in the slow slicks and undercut banks.
 Hopper-dropper rigs work in the open stretches, while ant and beetle patterns shine near vegetation and overhangs.
 The Letort is about finesse, patience, and precision.
 Spend time watching before casting.
 You may only get one shot at a feeding fish, so make it count.

 Stream Level